flancia-coop/doc.anagora.org/social-coop-tech-group.md

 We agreed on 2022-01-23 to schedule a maintenance window to test the database restore on Hypha (our new Hetzner server).
 If all goes well with the restore and testing we may decide to leave it running there.

 - Open questions before we continue?
+    - Which procedures we're going to use for each step?
+Do we have wiki pages for each of these?
     -
 - Join [[tmate]] for watching: ssh ro-FYFpmrRngRs53tvpxhTbmDf3U@lon1.tmate.io